number571/micro-anon/README.md

 	About project
 </h2>

+> [!WARNING]
+> This anonymous network was written solely for the purpose of demonstrating the minimalism of the QB problem.
+The implementation lacks an authentication mechanism, as well as mechanisms to counter DoS/DDoS attacks, spam and message repetition.
+You can read more about vulnerabilities and implementation-specific issues at the end of this README.

 The `Micro-Anonymous` network is based on a QB (queue-based) problem (also as [Hidden Lake](https://github.com/number571/go-peer/tree/master/cmd/hidden_lake)).
 The implementation uses only the standard library of the Go language.
 The goal of this network is to minimize the source code so that even a novice programmer can understand the entire mechanism of its functioning.

 ```bash